Configuration

 }

-Example Request to Set Policy to Restricted
+Example Request to Set Policy to Signed

 PUT https://api.fastevo.net/api/v1/projects/mediaProtection/configurations/general/engageKitAccessPolicy